Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ShowLocationHistory/README.md

 1. If necessary, request location permission from the operating system.
 2. Create a graphics overlay to show each point and another graphics overlay for displaying the route line.
 3. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
-4. Connect to the `LocationChanged` signal to handle location updates.
+4. Connect to the `LocationDisplay`'s `LocationChanged` signal to handle location updates.
 5. Every time the location updates, store that location, display a point on the map, and re-create the route line.

 ## Relevant API

 * Location::position
-* LocationDataSource::locationChanged
 * LocationDisplay::autoPanMode
 * LocationDisplay::dataSource
+* LocationDisplay::locationChanged
 * MapView::locationDisplay
 * SimulatedLocationDataSource